debridmediamanager/zurg-testing/config.md

   echo "All sections refreshed."
 ```

-Ensure you replace the placeholders (`Your X-Plex-Token Here` and `http
+Ensure you replace the placeholders (`Your X-Plex-Token Here` and `http://plex.box`) with the appropriate values for your setup.

-://plex.box`) with the appropriate values for your setup.
+This is just an example usage but you can also use it for notifications, etc.

 ## Happy organizing!